OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 then B is a preferred match for A.  For example, the quasiparent of a species would typically be a family.

-[move to discusion]
-Broadening the search beyond the 'quasiparent' of both nodes is necessary because different taxonomies have different resolution: in one a family might be divided into subfamilies, where in the other it is not.
-But by ensuring that one of the two nodes being compared is a quasiparent, we avoid vacuous positives due to both being descendants of 'life'.

-### Separate taxa that have incompatible membership
+#### Separate taxa that have incompatible membership

 [This section needs to be rewritten!
-This heuristic now makes use of aligned tips, rather than names.]
+This heuristic now makes use of aligned tips, rather than names.
+And I believe it's a preference, not a separation.]

-For each source or union node A, we define its 'membership proxy' as follows.
-Let S be the set of names that are (a) present in both taxonomies and (b) unambiguous in each taxonomy.
-Then the membership proxy of A is the set of names of tips under A that are also in S.
+For each source or union node A, we define its 'membership proxy' to be the set of aligned nodes under it that do not have any aligned node as a descendant (that is, as aligned nodes, they are tip-like).

-If A and B both have nonempty membership proxies, and the proxies are disjoint, then we consider A and B to be incompatible, and prevent a match between them.
+If A and B both have nonempty membership proxies, and the proxies are disjoint (supposing one considers aligned nodes to be unified), then we consider A and B to be incompatible, and prevent a match between them.

-[move to discusion] This heuristic has both false negatives (taxa that should be combined but aren't) and false positives (cases where merging taxa does not lead to the best results).

-### Prefer same division
+#### Prefer same division

 There are many cases (about 4,000? will need to instrument and re-run to count) where A's division (say, C) is properly contained in B's